 Default Log Messages

-Following are default log messages recorded internally and emailed to specified recipients when PX2 events occur (are TRUE) or, in some cases, stop or become unavailable (are FALSE).
-See Send Email (on page 263) for information configuring email messages to be sent when specified events occur.
+These default log messages are recorded internally and emailed to specified recipients when PX3 events occur (are TRUE) or, in some cases, stop or become unavailable (are FALSE).
+See Send Email (on page 327) to configure email messages.